lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 I want to engage my Private Facebook Group.
 Act as if the article has already been posted for months.
 I want to create a medium sized Facebook post, highlighting the key points in the article and ask my group members an engaging question.
 I also want to include a link to the article.
 Provide me with this post and a list of 10 alternative questions to use instead.
-Link:
+Here is the url to the article:

 ```

 ### LinkedIn Post

 #### Post Without a Quote
 ```
 Now that we've written the article and announced it to my email list, I want your help in creating a LinkedIn post to announce this blog article.
 I want the post to announce the article and ask a question relevant to the article for my target audience to engage and respond in the comments.
-Generate 20 of your best LinkedIn posts for this article.
-Also generate a separate list of 20 of your best, relevant hashtags.
+Generate 15 of your best LinkedIn posts for this article.
+Also generate a separate list of 15 of your best, relevant hashtags.
+Here is the url to the article:

 ```

 #### Post With a Quote

 ```
 Now that we've written the article and announced it to my email list, I want your help in creating a LinkedIn post to announce this blog article.
 I will have an image of a quote related to the article and I want the post to announce the article and ask a question relevant to the article for my target audience to engage and respond in the comments.
-Generate 20 of your best LinkedIn posts for this article.
-Also generate a separate list of 20 of your best, relevant hashtags.
+Generate 15 of your best LinkedIn posts for this article.
+Also generate a separate list of 15 of your best, relevant hashtags.
+Here is the quote in the image: "" -
+Here is the url to the article:

 ```

 ### LinkedIn Follow-up Post

 ```
 It's been some time since I've published the article and announced it via my newsletter and social media.
 I would like to promote the article again on LinkedIn.
 I want the post to ask my target audience a related question to get them to engage by clicking through to the article and responding to my question in the comments.
-Generate 20 of your best LinkedIn posts for this purpose.
-Also generate a separate list of 20 of your best, relevant hashtags.
+Generate 15 of your best LinkedIn posts for this purpose.
+Also generate a separate list of 15 of your best, relevant hashtags.
+Here is the url to the article:

 ```